MENU

 When employees lack adequate financial resources, anxiety and fear can affect their outlook.

-While some might argue that people are never satisfied with their compensation, it is important that employees earn enough to feel financially stable and capable of living freely.
+While some might argue that people are never satisfied with their compensation, it is important that companies prioritize financial wellness for their employees so they can earn enough to feel financially stable and capable of living freely.

 Financial dissatisfaction can also arise when there is inequity in a workplace’s compensation practices.
 This highlights the importance of equal pay and promotion practices.